Skip to content

 • what compute resources are available

 Often these parameters capture things that change depending on the system the actuator is running on.
-For example, one system has A100 GPUs but another doesn't, and the configuration allows the actuator to know before trying to submit an experiment that it can't be executed on the given system.
+For example, one system has A100 GPUs but another does not, and the configuration allows the actuator to know before trying to submit an experiment that it can't be executed on the given system.

 Important